openedx/open-edx-proposals/oeps/architectural-decisions/oep-0041-arch-async-server-event-messaging.rst

 ------------

-.. note:: All future decisions related to :doc:`Open edX Events <openedx-events:index>` that adhere to these guidelines for asynchronous event messaging will now be documented and made publicly available through the Architectural Decision Records (ADRs) in :doc:`Open edX Events ADRs <openedx-events:decisions/index>`.
+.. note:: All future decisions related to :ref:`Open edX Events <openedx-events:Open edX Events Docs>` that adhere to these guidelines for asynchronous event messaging will now be documented and made publicly available through the Architectural Decision Records (ADRs) in :ref:`Open edX Events ADRs <openedx-events:ADRs>`.
 This includes decisions regarding the Event Bus, schema format, serialization, evolution, and design practices for event-driven architecture.

 **************
 Change History